Tunnel of Awareness: An Interactive Tour Through Social Justice Concepts

 - UD Department of Justice

 - United States Holocaust Memorial Museum

 - Voices of Hope, Lubbock Rape Crisis Center

 - 1 is 2 Many

 Do you have questions?
-Would you like more information about supporting the Tunnel of Oppression at Texas Tech University?
+Would you like more information about supporting Tunnel of Awareness at Texas Tech University?
 Please email the Manager for Social Justice and Civic Engagement Andrina Jackson at Andrina.email@example.com.